AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to open the [!UICONTROL Users] page, the page does not open and the user sees the following error:

-Whoops!
+[!UICONTROL Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]

 **Overlapping elements in the header of a report on a dashboard**

 *Dashboards*

-When a user views a report on a dashboard, they see that the groupings icon and label overlaps the links to Details and Summary.
+When a user views a report on a dashboard, they see that the groupings icon and label overlaps the links to [!UICONTROL Details] and [!UICONTROL Summary].

-**Issues with "More" menu for documents and proofs**
+**Issues with "[!UICONTROL More]" menu for documents and proofs**

 *Documents*

-When a user selects a document or proof on a [!DNL Workfront Classic] document list, then clicks "More," they may see one of the following issues:
+When a user selects a document or proof on a [!DNL Workfront Classic] document list, then clicks "[!UICONTROL More]," they may see one of the following issues:
 The button is unresponsive
-All options under the button are labeled "object Object" and cannot be used.
+All options under the button are labeled "[!UICONTROL object Object]" and cannot be used.

 **"You must be a system admin" error when creating a project**